tadrianonet/go-clean-arch-generator/README.md

- # Generate project with Clean Architecture in Go
+# Generate Go Project with Clean Architecture

  This is a code generator project designed to create Go projects following Clean Architecture.